OUGenomics/Bioinformatics-ARET-July2018/Section-4/readme.md

 ### Pairwise Blast -- Genome-to-Genome Comparison

 Yesterday you assembled a partial genome from a single cell genome sequencing project.
-One qustion you may have is how similar this genome is to the genomes of previously sequenced bacteria - maybe the most closely related strain.
+One question you may have is how similar this genome is to the genomes of previously sequenced bacteria - maybe the most closely related strain.
 You can do this by downloading all the predicted proteins for a bacterium from a public database and then running a pairwise blast.
-The best way to do this is to go to NCBIs GenBank
+The best way to do this is to go to NCBI's GenBank

 https://www.ncbi.nlm.nih.gov/genbank/